Whose baseline compiler is it anyway?: Introduction

 \subsection{Execution Strategies for Dynamic Code}

 \B{Interpreters.} An interpreter executes a program by examining \emph{data} that represents guest code.
-Strict interpreters can execute any given input program without generating new machine code\footnote{Some interpreters may need to generate machine code stubs or, e.g. per-signature helper routines, but don't translate guest code directly to machine code.}.
-Interpreters have an advantage in that little or no up-front processing of the program is required and, for well-designed bytecode formats, can often execute the code directly from the disk or wire format, saving both startup time and memory.
+Strict interpreters can execute any given input program without generating new machine code\footnote{Some interpreters may generate machine code stubs or, e.g. per-signature helper routines, but don't translate guest code directly to machine code.}.
+Interpreters have the advantage of little or no up-front processing of the program is required and can often execute the code directly from the disk or wire format, saving both startup time and memory.
 Interpreters also excel at debugging and introspecting execution states, as they often directly implement the state abstractions of their respective code format, such as an operand stack.
-However, interpretation overhead means interpreters can never match the performance of compiled code in the long run.
+However, dispatch overhead means interpreters can never match the performance of compiled code in the long run.

-\B{Baseline JIT compilers.} Systems have deployed \emph{dynamic translation} to machine code as far back as LISP in 1960.
+\B{Baseline JIT compilers.} VMs have deployed \emph{dynamic translation} to machine code as far back as LISP in 1960.
 Often called just-in-time (JIT) compilation, a dynamic compiler generates new machine code at runtime that behaves equivalently to the interpreter's semantics, but is much faster.
 A \emph{baseline} compiler is designed to generate machine code as fast as possible, forgoing the use of an intermediate representation (IR).
 The very first dynamic translators were baseline compilers, stamping out templates of the interpreter's logic for each guest instruction or AST node, one after another, thus neatly eliminating the interpreter dispatch loop.
 Despite the simplicity of baseline compilers, execution time improvements of 3\X to 10\X are common.

 \B{Optimizing JIT compilers.} JITs in today's virtual machines are powerful, integrating many ideas from static compilers, employing state-of-the-art IRs and sophisticated optimization passes.
 For example, TurboFan~\cite{TurboFan}, the optimizing compiler in V8, employs a program dependence graph (PDG) representation called the ``sea of nodes''~\cite{SeaOfNodes}, with two different but overlapping optimization pipelines, one for JavaScript, and one for WebAssembly.
 Key optimizations employed by most modern optimizing JITs are inlining, load elimination, strength reduction, branch folding, loop peeling and unrolling, global code motion, instruction selection, and register allocation.